Better Than Ezra: 2000–2008

-2009–present
+Since 2009

 Longtime drummer Travis McNabb left Better Than Ezra in February 2009 and their last performance together was Family Gras in Metairie, Louisiana.
 The primary reason given for his departure was the demand on his time by country and bluegrass group, Sugarland, with whom McNabb had previously been touring for some time.
 The split was amicable, with bassist Tom Drummond saying, "It's bittersweet.
 He's fantastic.
 We're still good friends, and there are no hard feelings.
 We'll miss him.
 But this is an opportunity he needed to take."
-Announced at the same time was McNabb's replacement, New Orleans-based drummer Michael Jerome, formerly of the band Pleasure Club.
+Announced at the same time was McNabb's replacement, New Orleans–based drummer Michael Jerome, formerly of the band Pleasure Club.
 In addition, Better Than Ezra announced the May 12, 2009, release date for their seventh studio album, entitled Paper Empire, which is produced by Warren Huart and singer Kevin Griffin.
 The first single, "Absolutely Still", was released for iTunes purchase on March 17.

-On January 22, 2010, American country-pop singer Taylor Swift covered "Breathless" at a performance on Hope for Haiti Now: A Global Benefit for Earthquake Relief, a charity telethon to benefit the victims of the 2010 Haiti earthquake.

 On May 22, 2013, Griffin confirmed that the band plans to release their first new album since 2009 later in the year.

 On February 10, 2014, it was announced that the band had signed with The End Records for the release of their eighth studio album.
 The album, All Together Now, was released on September 9, 2014.

 On August 29, 2014, the twenty-fifth anniversary edition of Surprise was released.
 According to original drummer Cary Bonnecaze, "The family of Joel Rundell (our original guitarist who passed away in 1990) and I own the original recording, and we thought that with 2014 being the 25th anniversary of its original release, it would be a good time to release it."

-On June 1, 2018, BTE released a new track called "GRATEFUL" via The End Records.
+On June 1, 2018, BTE released a new track called "Grateful" via The End Records.

-On August 13 and 14, 2021, Better Than Ezra played a pair of sold-out shows at the House of Blues New Orleans in order to celebrate the 25th anniversary of their second album Friction, Baby.
+On August 13–14, 2021, Better Than Ezra played a pair of sold-out shows at the House of Blues New Orleans in order to celebrate the 25th anniversary of their second album Friction, Baby.
 During these shows, the band played the album in its entirety, as well as some other fan-favorite songs.
 A few months later, the band returned to the same venue to play their album Closer in its entirety to another sold-out crowd.

-In October 2022, during their fall tour, Griffin revealed that the band would be releasing a new album in March 2023 and have teased a new song entitled "Mystified".
+In October 2022, during their "Legends of the Fall" tour, Griffin revealed that the band would be releasing a new album in 2023.
+"Mystified", a single from the forthcoming album, was released on July 18, 2023.
+The band's latest single, "Contact High", was released on November 3, 2023.

+On March 8, 2024, the band's ninth studio album Super Magick was announced, and the single "Live a Little" was released.
+After some brief delays, Super Magick was released on May 3, 2024, on Round Hill Records.